 - Step 5 – Rank the attorneys based on the values most important to you.

-Basically, you need to know what you’re looking for first and then interview your potential candidates before making the important decision.
+You need to know what you’re looking for first, and then interview your potential candidates before making the important decision.

 Ben Glass Knows the Best Way to Find a Lawyer